Enhanced offer of up to 50,000 Aeroplan points† with the TD® Aeroplan® Visa Infinite* Card Click here to learn more

 Terms & Conditions apply

-• Get up to 450 WestJet dollars1 (a value of up to $450 off the base fare).
+• Get up to 450 WestJet dollars1 (a value of up to $450 off base fares).
 Bonus awarded as follows:

 • Earn 1.5% back in WestJet dollars on every purchase you make with your card